Security & Privacy

 Backups exist to protect availability and recoverability.
 Backup handling follows the same residency and access controls as production, within the agreed deployment scope.

-Because backups are point-in-time copies, deleted data may persist in backups for a limited period until those backups rotate out, unless the contract specifies a different process.
+- Deletion behavior: Because backups are point-in-time copies, deleted data may persist in backups until those backups rotate out.
+After rotation completes, data is irrecoverable from backups under normal operating procedures, unless the contract specifies a different process.

 Privacy: what we collect and why